lunarwhite/rock-paper-scissors/README.md

 - The player is asked for a throw and enters "Rock", "Paper", or "Scissors".
 Upper case and lower case letter do not matter.
 - The computer tells the player what their number corresponded to: rock, paper, or scissors.
 - The computer picks a random number for rock, paper, or scissors.
 - If the player enters a wrong word, like "Potato", the program will say "You did not say Rock, Paper, or Scissors!
 No fair!".
-Then, it should ask them to pick again.
+Then, it will ask them to pick again.
 - The computer tells the player what the computer picked: rock, paper, or scissors.
 - The computer tells the player who won: the player or the computer or a Tie.
-- Print the game summary to console.
+- Print the game summary to the console.

 ## 4 To improve
 - `decideWinner()`